AAC Isn’t a Last Resort: Choosing to Use AAC Instead of Speech

 As you may know, many individuals on the autism spectrum are partially or fully nonverbal.
 For others, speech is an option, but it is both mentally and physically draining.
 In these cases, AAC is often overlooked as a solution, because it is rarely viewed as something one can elect to use unless they are reliant on it.
 However, AAC can and should be wielded proactively if the individual using it finds it more effective for communication than speech.

 It’s important that we advocate for people to communicate in whatever way they find the most beneficial to themselves instead of pushing for speech.
 In doing so, we ensure that they are able to convey their thoughts in the way they intended and properly self-advocate.
-There’s no valid reason for able-normative societal conventions to take precedence over effective communication.
+Conforming to societal norms should never take precedence over effective communication.

 Why AAC Might Be a Better Choice

-Much like autism itself, the verbal ability of autistic individuals can vary greatly—there is not a binary of “speaking” and “nonspeaking.”
-Some people intermittently lose the ability to speak while others may never lose it, but persistently struggle with it regardless.
+Much like autism itself, the verbal ability of autistic individuals can vary greatly; there is not a binary of “speaking” and “nonspeaking.”
+Some people have intermittent nonverbal episodes where they lose the ability to speak——referred to as “going nonverbal”—while others can speak consistently but feel burnt out if they force themselves to.
 It’s important to acknowledge this level of variation when considering how or why someone would benefit from AAC use.
 One person’s experience may be completely different from another’s.
 With that in mind, here are a few possibilities for why someone would choose to use AAC:

 Reduced Cognitive Load and Preservation of Energy